ChicagoITM/LeafDb/README.md

-Code and documentation for the ITM instance of the Leaf clinical data explorer database
+Database code and documentation for the ITM instance of the Leaf clinical data explorer